abbiewade/abbiewade.github.io/smartalarmclock.md

 #define piezo      A3
 ```

-**Exercise XX:** Move all your wires from your Arduino to the AlaMode board and run your code.
+**Exercise 14:** Move all your wires from your Arduino to the AlaMode board and run your code.
 Ensure that you have left pin 0 and 1 free for future use, and that your pins match to the allocated pins above.

 #### Swapping the Real Time Clock Module
 __TODO get code off raspberry pi and write this section up__